 “If you’re not superstitious, then there are savings to be made by travelling on Friday 13th,” says Laure Bornet, Vice President EMEA at KAYAK.

 Is it really cheaper to book travel on Friday the 13th?

 It's a bit late to book travel for this Friday 13th now.
-The good news is there’s another one coming up in October and Kayak’s data team says deals can be found then too - it's one of the cheapest days to book travel this year.
+But the good news is there’s two coming up:

-Friday is one of the most popular days to travel too so prices are usually higher due to demand as people get away for the weekend.
+Bear in mind that Friday is one of the most popular days to travel so prices are usually higher due to demand as people get away for the weekend.
 Though it can also be the cheapest depending on where you look.